kubedb/docs/docs/guides/mariadb/backup/kubestash/application-level/index.md

 sample-mariadb-backup-frequent-backup-1726651003   BackupConfiguration   sample-mariadb-backup    Succeeded              7m22s
 ```

 We can see from the above output that the backup session has succeeded.
-Now, we are going to verify whether the backed up data has been stored in the backend.
+Now, we are going to verify whether the backup data has been stored in the backend.

 **Verify Backup:**